What is a developmental concern?

 If your child is not meeting one or more milestones, there may be a cause for concern.
 Sometimes, missing milestones can be a sign of a developmental disorder.

 It’s normal to feel worried for your child.
-Try to stay positive, and continue to support your child’s needs.
+Try to stay positive and continue to support your child’s needs.
 There is plenty of help available.
 And, the good news is early treatment can make a huge difference.

-What will my GP do now?
+What will my GP do now if they are concerned?

 The next step is to work out what may be causing your child’s delay so you can arrange the most suitable treatment.